 Physically based shading has transformed the way we approach production rendering and simplified the lives of artists in the process.
 By adhering to physically based, energy-conserving models, one can easily create realistic materials that maintain their properties under a variety of lighting conditions.
 In contrast, traditional ad hoc models have required extensive tweaking to achieve the same result.
 Building upon previous incarnations of the course (, , , , ), we present further research and practical advice on the subject, from film and game production.

-For an introduction to the topic of physically based shading, we recommend watching the following presentation by Naty Hoffman from last year’s course:
+For an introduction to the topic of physically based shading, we recommend watching this presentation by Naty Hoffman, from the 2015 course.

 Sunday, 24th July, 2:00pm - 5:15pm, Anaheim Convention Center, Ballroom E

 14:00 Recent Advances in Physically Based Shading (Naty Hoffman) [slides: pdf]

 14:20 Unified Shading and Asset Development at Lucasfilm and ILM (Roger Cordes and Dan Lobl)

 15:00 Physically Based Sky, Atmosphere and Cloud Rendering in Frostbite (Sébastien Hillaire) [slides: ppt]